Orbital Linearization of Smooth Completely Integrable Vector Fields: Proof of Theorem

-Denote by $V$ the path-connected component of $U \setminus S$ which contains the points $q_\epsilon.$ Then the orbit of $Y$ through any point $q \in V$ is also periodic and its period is close to $2\pi/\lambda$ (the difference between the period and $2\pi/\lambda$ tends to 0 uniformly when the radius of $U$ tends to 0).
-This fact can be proved easily by showing that the set of points of $V$ which satisfies the mentioned property is closed and open in $V$ at the same time: closed due to the continuity, and open because $(F_1,\hdots,F_{n-1})$ is regular in $V$ and is preserved by the flow of $Y$.
+Denote by $V$ the path-connected component of $U \setminus S$ which contains the points $q_\epsilon$. ($V$ is not equal $U \setminus S$ in general).
+Then the orbit of $Y$ through any point $q \in V$ is also periodic and its period is close to $2\pi/\lambda$ (the dif\/ference between the period and $2\pi/\lambda$ tends to 0 uniformly when the radius of $U$ tends to 0).
+This fact can be proved easily by showing that the set of points of~$V$ which satisf\/ies the mentioned property is closed and open in~$V$ at the same time: closed due to the continuity, and open because $(F_1,\dots,F_{n-1})$ is regular in~$V$ and is preserved by the f\/low of~$Y$.

 Let $q \in S$ be a point in the locus $S$ which also lies on the boundary of $V$.
-Then by continuity, there is also a number $T$ near $2\pi/\lambda$ such that the time-$T$ flow of $Y$ fixes the point $q$.
-In other words, the orbit of $Y$ through $q$ is also periodic, and the period is equal to $T$ or a fraction $T/m$ of $T$ for some natural number $m$.
+Then by continuity, there is also a number $T$ near $2\pi/\lambda$ such that the time-$T$ f\/low of $Y$ f\/ixes the point $q$.
+In other words, the orbit of~$Y$ through~$q$ is also periodic, and the period is equal to~$T$ or a fraction $T/m$ of $T$ for some natural number~$m$.
 As before, consider a $(n-1)$-dimensional ball $B^{n-1}(q, \delta)$ which is centered at $q$ and orthogonal to $Y(q)$, for some $\delta > 0$ small enough.
-Consider the Poincaré map $\phi$ of $Y$ on $B^{n-1}(q, \delta)$ corresponding to the time $T$ (i.e. if the period of the orbit through $q$ is $T/m$ then consider the $m$-time itaration of the usual Poincaré map).
-Since the intersection of ${B^{n-1}(q, \delta)}$ with $V$ contains an open subset of $B^{n-1}(q, \delta)$ whose closure contains $q$, and the Poincaré map is identity on that open subset by the above considerations, the Poincaré map on $B^{n-1}(q, \delta)$ is equal to the identity map plus a flat term at $q$.
-On the other hand, this Poincaré map must preserve the map $(F_1,\hdots,F_{n-1})|_{B^{n-1}(q, \delta)}$, and the determinant of the differential of this map is not flat at $q$.
-It implies that the Poincaré map must be identity in a small neighborhood of $q$ in ${B^{n-1}(q, \delta)}$.
+Consider the Poincar\'e map $\phi$ of $Y$ on $B^{n-1}(q, \delta)$ corresponding to the time $T$ (i.e., if the period of the orbit through~$q$ is $T/m$ then consider the $m$-time iteration of the usual Poincar\'e map).
+Since the intersection of ${B^{n-1}(q, \delta)}$ with $V$ contains an open subset of $B^{n-1}(q, \delta)$ whose closure contains~$q$, and the Poincar\'e map is identity on that open subset by the above considerations, the Poincar\'e map on $B^{n-1}(q, \delta)$ is equal to the identity map plus a f\/lat term at $q$.
+On the other hand, this Poincar\'e map must preserve the map $(F_1,\dots,F_{n-1})|_{B^{n-1}(q, \delta)}$, and the determinant of the dif\/ferential of this map is not f\/lat at $q$.
+It implies that the Poincar\'e map must be identity in a small neighborhood of $q$ in ${B^{n-1}(q, \delta)}$.
 Thus, we can ``engulf'' the set of points shown to have periodic orbits from $V$ to a larger open subset of $U$ which contains the boundary of $V$.
-Continuing this engulfing process, we get that the set of points in $U$ having periodic orbits is actually the whole $U$. \end{proof}
+Continuing this engulf\/ing process, we get that the set of points in $U$ having periodic orbits is actually the whole~$U$. \end{proof}